ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 ## Rationale

-Subnet operations can be done under a permissioned multisig scheme, that is, a set of control addresses can be specified on Subnet creation, which is going to be the only ones that can sign a valid TX related to that SUBNET (for example: create blockchain, add Subnet validator).
+For Subnet operations the user can specify a permissioned multisig scheme, that's, the user specifies a set of control addresses on Subnet creation, which are going to be the only ones that can sign a valid TX related to that SUBNET (for example: create blockchain, add Subnet validator).

-Furthermore, multisig threshold specifies how many of those control addresses are required to sign any such TX.
+Furthermore, multisig threshold specifies how many of those control addresses to require to sign any such TX.

 The simplest case without multisig, is having 1 control key and threshold of 1, as in [this tutorial](./create-a-mainnet-subnet).
-In this case there is only one control address for the SUBNET operations, and it is going to always be the same.
+In this case there is only one control address for the SUBNET operations, and it's going to always be the same.

-A more complex example is to have 2 control keys and a threshold of 2, do that every TX needs to always be signed by the same control keys (this also applies to the general case of a threshold of N out of N control keys).
+A more complex example is to have 2 control keys and a threshold of 2, do that every TX needs always the same control keys as signers (this also applies to the general case of a threshold of N out of N control keys).

-For a more complex multisig example, and the one that is going to be used in this tutorial, one can specify 5 specific control keys, and a threshold of 2, and in this case, for every TX, 2 out of the 5 control keys is going to be needed to sign the TX.
+For a more complex multisig example, and the one that to use in this tutorial, one can specify 5 specific control keys, and a threshold of 2, and in this case, every TX signature process needs 2 out of the 5 control keys.

-When creating a given TX, a selection of the specific control keys to use (of threshold length) should be made.
-Afterwards, the TX should be signed by each one of this preselected control keys subset.
+When creating a given TX, the user should select the specific control keys to use -of threshold length-.
+Afterwards, each one of this preselected control keys should sign the TX.

-For example, for the former case, 2 out of 5 control keys, the 5 control keys are defined in SUBNET creation, together with the enabling threshold.
-After that, a SUBNET op such as adding a SUBNET validator, first is going to be created by selecting which 2 of this 5 control addresses is going to be used for signing, and afterwards, the signature process can start, which needs to be fulfilled for those preselected addresses.
+For example, for the former case, 2 out of 5 control keys, in SUBNET creation the user defines the 5 control keys together with the enabling threshold.
+After that, create a SUBNET op such as adding a SUBNET validator, by selecting which 2 of this 5 control addresses to use for signing, and afterwards, the signature process can start, which those preselected addresses need to fulfill.

 ## Contents